entrhq/forge/docs/adr/0027-safety-constraint-system.md

 - Centralized constraint enforcement prevents violations
 - Clear ownership: executor manages constraints, tools execute logic
-- Rollback is clean and reliable (executor-controlled)
+- Abort behavior is clean and reliable (executor-controlled)
 - Easy to add new constraint types in one place
 - Constraint state visible for debugging and reporting
 - Tools remain simple and reusable across modes
+- Partial work preserved for inspection when violations occur

 ### Negative